rkclark/pullp/README.md

 ### :shipit: CI/CD and Releasing

-Pullp uses Travis for CI/CD.
+Pullp uses Github Actions for CI/CD.
 This is configured so that any branch that is pushed with a name in the format vX.X.X will be automatically packaged for Mac and Linux and uploaded to Github as a draft release.

-Any branch name that doesn't match will have the test suite and linter run against it.

 e.g.

-* a branch with a name `v1.9.70` will be created as a draft release with both the Mac and Linux installation files attached.
+* a branch with a name `v1.9.70` will be created as a draft release with the Windows, Mac and Linux installation files attached.
-* a branch with a name `add-new-feature` will not be created as a draft release, but will be tested and linted.

 Once the draft release is on Github it can have release notes added and then be published! :ok_hand: